nathakritbc/nestjs-hexagonal-architecture-typeorm/ai-module-template-spec.md

    // Add your domain properties here

   // Add other business methods here
+  // Place other business methods here.
+  // Only add methods if there is actual business logic.
+  // Do not create methods just for the sake of having them in the domain.

   // Business logic methods
   // Example: validate(), canBeDeleted(), etc.